glipR/brains4bots/index.md

 TODO: Physical bot doing maze task.
 </div>

+Teachers: You can learn more about the program [here](/bot-brains/about).
+Students: Keep going!

 ## Where do I start?

 Before we can start coding, we need to do a bit of setup and installation.